 - If a candidate withdraws his or her nomination for election to PEO Council prior to the preparation of the voting site, the chief elections officer shall not place the candidate’s name on the voting site of the official elections agent or on the list of candidates sent to members and shall communicate to members that the candidate has withdrawn from the election.
 If the candidate withdraws from the election after the electronic voting site has been prepared, the chief elections officer will instruct the official elections agent to adjust the voting site to reflect the candidate’s withdrawal.

 - A newly-completed nomination petition form, in addition to a new acceptance form, when a candidate changes his/her mind on the position sought.

 - In the event a chapter holds an All Candidates Meeting, the chapter must invite to the meeting all candidates for which voters in that region are eligible to vote.

 - Voting will be by electronic means only (Internet and telephone).
 Voting by electronic means will be open at the same time the electronic election packages are sent out.

-- Verification of eligibility, validity, or entitlement of all votes received will be required by the official elections agent.
-Verification by the official elections agent will be by unique control number to be provided to voters with detailed instructions on how to vote by the Internet and by telephone.
+- Verification of eligibility, validity or entitlement of all votes received will be required by the official elections agent.
+Verification by the official elections agent will be by unique control number to be provided to voters with detailed instructions on how to vote by Internet and by telephone.

-- The official elections agent shall keep a running total of the electronic ballot count and shall report the unofficial results to the chief elections officer, who will provide the candidates with the unofficial results at the earliest opportunity.
+- The official elections agent shall keep a running total of the electronic ballot count and shall report the unofficial results to the chief elections officer who will provide the candidates with the unofficial results as soon as practically possible.

 - Voters need not vote in each category to make the vote valid.

-- Reporting of the final vote counts, including ballots cast for candidates who may have withdrawn their candidacy after the opening of voting, to PEO will be done by the returning officers to the registrar, who will advise the candidates and council in writing at the earliest opportunity.
+- Reporting of the final vote counts, including ballots cast for candidates that may have withdrawn their candidacy after the opening of voting, to PEO will be done by the returning officers to the registrar, who will advise the candidates and Council in writing at the earliest opportunity.